-You have different options for excess Ecoriginals, including trial packs, single purchases or subscriptions.
+You have options for excess Ecoriginals, including trial packs, single purchases or subscriptions.

-Single-use purchases-You can also choose to place a single order of your choice, either a single nappy pack, a bulk pack, or just wipes of a bulk pack with a combination of the products.
+Single-use purchases- You can also place a single order of your choice, either a single nappy pack, a bulk pack, or just wipes of a bulk pack with a combination of the products.

 This could be great if you have already trialled Ecorignals and feel confident Ecorignal products perform for your little person.
-Still, if you feel confident about Ecoriginals, considering a subscription can be worth it, too, as this may be cheaper for you.
+Still, if you feel satisfied with Ecoriginals, considering a subscription can be worth it, too, as this may be cheaper.

 Subscription: You can order Ecorignals in a subscription format, which would likely work out the cheapest.
 You can do this in different dynamics, such as only nappies, wipes, or combining the two.
 Subscriptions with Ecoriginals are perfect for people who feel confident about the products and like to save themselves some dollars.

-(Please note that you can pause, edit or cancel your subscription at any time…)
+(You can pause, edit or cancel your subscription anytime…)

 However, Ecoriginals are not certified with an ecolabel; you will find reinsurance of how eco-friendly their eco nappies are when you start researching Ecoriginals.